At the Mill: Milling Process

 ‘Purifiers are used to extract the finest bran particles from the endosperm (flour).
 The flour is fed onto a sloping sieve which shakes; air is drawn through the sieve, lifting the fine bran and depositing it onto the trays.
 From here it is brushed off and returned to the mill.
 The flour falls through the sieve, is collected, and taken to the next process.’
 (Walker, p.11).

-This process of passing through the reduction rolls and then being sieved could be repeated many times.
+This process of passing through the reduction rolls and then being sieved can be repeated many times.
 Indeed, the ‘reduction system may consist of 12 to 15 grinding stages’ until eventually the endosperm and bran are completely separated and the endosperm has been ground into a fine, floury powder (Harris, p.55).
 This flour is then taken away to be bagged and packaged ready for sale.

 This, therefore, is a basic description of the milling process using roller machinery showing how wheat grains are turned into flour.